 There is an increase in white blood cells with this condition.
 Although it cannot be prevented, lymphocytosis can be treated by taking care of the underlying cause.

 What is lymphocytosis?

-Lymphocytosis is a higher than normal number of lymphocytes, a subtype of white blood cells in the body.
+Lymphocytosis is a higher than an average number of lymphocytes, a subtype of white blood cells in the body.
 Lymphocytes are part of your immune system and work to fight infection.

 Who is most at risk for lymphocytosis?